fallahn/crogine/samples/golf/readme.md

 A retro-styled golf game.
 Currently featuring up to 4 local players (per client) and 4 clients per network game for a theoretical 16 player round of golf.
 The game is based on more traditional rules, and is therefore turn-based.

-Downloads can be found on http://fallahn.itch.io/vga-golf and it can be built from source.
+Downloads can be found on the releases page and it can be built from source.
+There is also a version on [Steam](https://store.steampowered.com/app/2173760/Super_Video_Golf/)!
 A rudimentary mod kit is included in the repository for creating custom balls and courses.

 ![Super Video Golf](sshot02.png?raw=true "Super Video Golf")
 ![Super Video Golf](sshot03.png?raw=true "Super Video Golf")